StetHD/tarifa-book/configurations/index.md

 ##### configurations_mixins

-A configuration can be extended from one defined in the `configurations_mixins` attribute by using `extend`.
+A configuration can be extended from some defined in the `configurations_mixins` attributes by using `extend`.

 An example of the extension mechanism in action: